Risingson/eveeyedocs/docs/sharing/cloud.md

 ## Other options
 ### Switch custom marks
 These are the toggles to use your own not shared custom marks or the ones shared with your sharing group.
-If you do not share

 ### Manage Intel channels
 !!! warning "Feature in development"
     This feature is currently under development.
 You can test it by downloading the [desktop app](https://eveeye.readthedocs.io/en/latest/desktop-app/).
 [Feedback](https://eveeye.readthedocs.io/en/latest/#Feedback) more than welcome !!